lapinek/platform-scripting/README.md

         Select the Create button.

-    1. In the next dialog, with the new script properties, populate the Script input with the following JavaScript code:
+    1. In the next dialog, with the new script properties, populate the inputs:

         * Language: JavaScript (disabled)